Native American tribes, as well as CDCR spiritual leaders, gathered Friday for the 51st annual celebration of cultural heritage and sovereignty.

 He echoed the statements made by Jackson regarding the spiritual fulfillment of the work.

-“I help (the work to help) some not go back in the prisons,” Albitre said.
+“I (work to help) some not go back in the prisons,” Albitre said.
 “As a Native, we think differently and work differently.”

 He said rehabilitation can’t use a standard template because cultural differences present barriers.